Kubex212/Funding-rates-viewer/README.md

 After building, clicking the button and waiting for data to load you should see
 ![The table](https://i.postimg.cc/597Rxv90/tabelka.png)
 # About
 My goal is to implement many more markets and provide many more functionalities.
 My work is in progress.
-Currently UI support only Polish language but this will change should the need arise.
+Currently UI supports only Polish language but this will change should the need arise.